stmarksnewferry/stmarksnewferry.github.io/_whats_on_boxes/children.md

 As well as creche and groups for children and young people on Sundays, we also have midweek groups.

-Younger children (key stage 1 and 2) meet in the church hall, from 5.45 to 6.45pm.
+Younger children (key stage 1 and 2) meet Tuesdays in term time in the church hall, from 5.45 to 6.45pm.

-Older children (key stage 3) meet in the church lounge, from 5.45 to 7pm.
+Older children (key stage 3) meet Tuesdays in term time in the church lounge, from 5.45 to 7pm.